1391819/MA-seek/README.md

 ## Roadmap

+- [x] Research how AI has been used in games
 - [x] Design the game
 - [x] Decide on algorithm and components to be used
 - [x] Train and test the model